KarrLab/obj_tables/docs/migration.rst

     Create a data-schema migration configuration file

     positional arguments:
-      schema_url        URL of the schema in its git repository, including the branch
+      schema_url        URL of the schema in its Git repository, including the branch
       file_to_migrate   a file to migrate